State Guides Rules Vary Use the Right Guide

 Florida

-Florida allows more flexibility but contracts frequently impose strict waiver requirements.
+Florida allows more flexibility under law, but contracts and portals often create strict real-world requirements.

 View Florida guide